operating-systems hardware

 Program Status Word

-The Program Status Word (PSW) is a critical hardware register that encapsulates the current state of the processor. it contains status information that defines the execution context of the currently running process and the operating mode of the CPU.
+The Program Status Word (PSW) is a hardware register encapsulating the processor’s current state.
+It contains status information defining the execution context and CPU operating mode.

-The PSW is an essential part of the process’s context, which must be saved in the PCB during a process switch to ensure execution can be resumed correctly.
+Essential part of the process’s context, saved in the PCB during a process switch to ensure correct resumption.

 Components

-• Condition Codes (Flags): Bits set by arithmetic and logic instructions (e.g., Zero, Negative, oVerflow, Carry) used for conditional branching.
+Bits set by arithmetic/logic instructions: Zero, Negative, oVerflow, Carry.
+Used for conditional branching.

-When a Supervisor Call, Trap, or Interrupt occurs, the hardware automatically saves the current PSW and loads a new one (often pointing to the kernel’s entry point).
-This mechanism allows the OS to transition from user space to a protected kernel environment safely.
+When a Supervisor Call, Trap, or Interrupt occurs, hardware automatically saves the current PSW and loads a new one (pointing to kernel entry).
+This safely transitions from user space to protected kernel environment.